 Within the government, Minister of Economy Nihat Zeybekci is one of the strongest proponents for ending the state of emergency.
 In the aftermath of its first extension in October 2016, Zeybekci said he had spoken out against it.
 Last April, Zeybekci said Turkey should “get rid of OHAL at the first opportunity.”
 Zeybekci’s logic is straightforward: International and local investors are too timid to park their money in a country where even the government acknowledges that the times are dangerous and uncertain.
 For the same reason, the state of emergency hurts consumer confidence.
 Zeybekci is not the only member of the ruling Justice and Development Party (AKP) government who advocates for its end.

 Meanwhile, OHAL does have its advocates in the opposition.
-Nationalist Action Party (MHP) Chairman Devlet Bahceli, who has established a close partnership with the AKP since the coup attempt, came out in favor of extending it.
+Nationalist Movement Party (MHP) Chairman Devlet Bahceli, who has established a close partnership with the AKP since the coup attempt, came out in favor of extending it.
 The MHP leader said, “The struggle against the PKK and FETO should not ease.”
 Bahceli also criticized the main opposition Republican People’s Party (CHP) for its protests against the AKP government, claiming that the CHP’s actions aid the Gulenists.

 Turkey’s state of emergency is likely to be extended before July 19, but it is likely going to hurt the country in the long term.